aws-samples/aws-textract-comprehend-lex-chatbot/README.md

-## Craete a Chatbot using Amazon Lex to query pdf documents using Amazon Textract with key phrases and entities using Amazon Comprehend
+## Create a Chatbot using Amazon Lex to query pdf documents using Amazon Textract with key phrases and entities using Amazon Comprehend

 ## This sample includes: